 anything to hurt the baby. he has a sprained arm and we think it happened while in his crib.
 The dective said they are fact finding at this point, but today they called the center and ask the director to come down to give a statment.
 Is this normal as we have never been through this before and...
 Read more »

 You haven't provided enough information.
 For example, were you injured?
 If so, you should contact a personal injury lawyer to discuss your potential claim.
 Regarding the error in the police report, errors are not uncommon.
 Sometimes they matter, and sometimes they don't.
-The attorney you speak with...Read more »
+The attorney you...Read more »

 From the information you provided, you probably have a claim against this individual.
 The issue is collectability.
 You will have a hard time finding an attorney to take the case if any settlement/judgment is not collectable.
 You should contact a personal injury attorney to discuss this further.

 If it can be proven that the presence of the bedbugs is due to the landlord's negligence, and that you were injured as a result of this negligence, then you have a claim.
 I'm not minimizing any injuries you suffered, but I'm direct with both prospective and retained clients.
-Many personal injury...Read more »
+Many...Read more »

 Possibly, but you would need to provide A LOT more information to an attorney to get a definitive answer.
 You should call a personal injury attorney as soon as possible because if certain things are not done in the near term - photographs of injuries/property damage, obtaining witness statements,...Read more »